Padi, Chennai: Tiruvaleeswarar temple

 Tiruvaleeswarar temple is located at about 1/2 km inside from the Avadi main road.
-The poet Thirungyana Sambandar has composed hymns at this temple.
+The poet Sambandar has composed hymns at this temple.
 The east tower has 3 tiers and acts as the main entrance to the temple.
 Inside the main entrance, there is broad inner courtyard on all the four sides of the main shrine.
 A garden along the walls of outer corridor decorates the temple.
 Entering the inner mandapam, the main sanctum sanctorum of Lord Shiva is situated.
 The sanctum is semi-circular in shape at the back.
 This type of architecture is called Gaja Brishta Vimana or Thoonganai Maadam in Tamil as this resembles the back of a sleeping elephant.
 The main deity is known as Tiruvalleeswarar.
 To the right of him is the shrine for the female deity Jagathambikai.

 On the 4 walls of the inner corridor encircling the main sanctum sanctorum, there are sculptured images of Sun God, Balasubramania, Vinayagar, Dakshinamoorthy, Mahavishnu, Brahma, Durgai, etc. There are separate shrines inside the temple for Somaskandar, Murugan with his consorts Valli and Deivanai, Anjaneyar and Meenakshi Sundareswarar.
 There is also a sivalingam supposed to have been worshipped by Sage Bharadwaj Maharishi.
 The pillars in this temple have carved images of Hindu Gods, Natarajar, Murugan, Kothandaramar, Machavathara Moorthy, Koormavadhara Moorthy etc.

 According to mythology, Lord Brahma's two daughters Kamali and Valli wished to marry Lord Shiva.
 Knowing that their wish is very difficult to be fulfilled, Lord Brahma sent them to worship Lord Shiva on the banks of river Paalaru.
 Shiva, being pleased with their penance, appeared before them and told them that it is not possible for them to marry him as he is already married to Parvathi and advised them to marry Lord Ganapathy.
 Accordingly, they married Lord Ganapathy, who was returning after conquering the demon king Gajamukasuran.